anggrdwjy/cacti-setup-fastmode/README.md

 Before using this program, make sure to update the repository `sudo apt update` and install git `sudo apt install git -y` to maximize the running of the program.
 I am not responsible for any consequences caused by this program.
 It is recommended to use this script when a new server is installed with a minimum of 2CPUs.
 4GB RAM and 20GB Disk.
 The program has been tested on Ubuntu 24.04 - 24.10.

 ## Features
-* Setup Fastmode
-* Web Server Apache2
-* Database MariaDB 11.4
-* PHP Language 8.3
+* Setup Apache2 Web Server, PHP and MariaDB
-* Cacti Server 1.2.28
+* Cacti 1.2.28
 * Cacti Spine 1.2.20
 * Plugins Cacti Weathermap 1.3.0